Amazon and trade unions: United Kingdom

+Japan

+Amazon Japan arrived in 2000 retains a quarter of the Japanese e-commerce market as of 2021.
+In Japan it is possible, where two or more employees is sufficient to form a union.
+Some Amazon employees joined the Tokyo Managers Union (東京管理職ユニオン) in 2015.
+Dozens more have joined since, representing a minority of the thousands of corporate Amazon employees.

 Climate change

 Amazon employees have led tech worker activism on environmental issues.

 For the company's 2019 annual general meeting (AGM), 28 Amazon employees filed a shareholder proposal asking the company to create a climate change plan; over 7,500 Amazon workers signed a letter in support of the proposals.
 Shareholders voted it down.
 In advance of a September 2019 tech industry walkout to protest inaction towards climate change, over 1,500 Amazon employees called for the company to commit to achieve zero emissions by 2030, among other asks.
 The day before the walkout, Amazon made a climate pledge which included being carbon neutral by 2040.

 In response to reports in January 2020 that Amazon was threatening to fire some Amazon Employees for Climate Justice organizers for speaking publicly about the company's climate record, over 400 employees violated the communications policy in support of their colleagues.
 However, two of the organizers were fired in April 2020 for sharing a petition related to COVID-19 risks faced by warehouse workers.
 The National Labor Relations Board (NLRB) found that these firings were illegal and retaliatory.

 Amazon workers again filed a shareholder proposal at the company's 2021 AGM asking the company to report on how pollution associated with its activities impacted communities of color.
 The company successfully petitioned the Securities and Exchange Commission (SEC) to exclude the proposal from going to a shareholder vote.
 In response, over 600 employees signed a letter calling on the company to bring forward its net zero pledge to 2030, and to prioritize deploying zero emissions technologies in communities most impacted by its pollution.